rossvideo/Catena/.devcontainer/README.md

 - a service container
 - - this container is a minifide compiled version of Cantena

-### toolchain.env
+### toolchain

-- this conatined the versions of all the tools beening used in the toolchain conatiner and the default branch of Catena for the dev conatiner
+the toolchain is generated from a docker file installing tools defined in [toolchain-cpp.dockerfile](toolchain-cpp.dockerfile)
+The version of each tool is defined in [toolchain-cpp.env](toolchain-cpp.env)

 ### devcontainer.json
 - this is the settings for vscode / curser to use when creating the dev container